Ideas on Software Engineering

 A Safer Way To Create Java Subprocesses

 If you have ever had to start a subprocess from a Java application, then you likely know how painful it can be to use the Process class via Runtime.exec or ProcessBuilder.
 There are numerous posts on stackoverflow as well as a multitude of blog posts on the correct usage of the Process class.
 I found a blog post on the five common pitfalls of the Process class to be the most helpful when I began using subprocesses.
+Being aware of the pitfalls helps, but if you are running a lot of subprocesses, the additional code needed in each instance can become tedious and you increase the odds of making a mistake.
+I ended up creating the process-warden library for a safer way to create Java subprocesses that is reusable.